FilBot3/jruby_hello_world/README.md

 # JrubyHelloWorld

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Welcome to ythe JRuby Hello World RubyGem, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/jruby_hello_world`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+The JRuby Hello World gem is an example library that uses Sinatra as a web application framework.
+This then can be bundled up using Warbler and JRuby, and packaged into a WAR or Executable WAR.
+Then the WAR can be placed into the `$CATALINA_HOME/webapps` directory where Tomcat will unpackage it and run the web application.

 ## Installation